data-edu/data-science-in-education/_book/16-teaching-data-science.md

 names of arguments to other functions, such as `dplyr::select()` do not need to be quoted).

-### Start Lessons or Activities With Visualizing Data
+### Start lessons or activities with visualizing data

-There are examples from data science books @grolemund2018 and past research (e.g., @lehrer2015) that suggest that starting with visualizing data can be beneficial in terms of learners' ability to work with data. @grolemund2018 write that they begin their book, *Data Science Using R*, with a chapter on
+There are examples from data science books by @grolemund2018 and past research (e.g., @lehrer2015) that suggest that starting with visualizing data can be beneficial in terms of learners' ability to work with data. @grolemund2018 write that they begin their book, *Data Science Using R*, with a chapter on